 Error 3: Inaccessible; check the Physical drives section.

-Some people reported that they come across this error after installing new Windows Updates.
-When they come back to the system after the update, they find the Storage Pool is dead and they got the Inaccessible; check the Physical drives section error message.
+Some people reported that they came across this error after installing new Windows Updates.
+When they came back to the system after the update, they found the Storage Pool was dead and they got the Inaccessible; check the Physical drives section error message.

 Error 4: Reduced resiliency; check the Physical drives section.

 If one or more drives that are included in the redundant spaces (mirror or parity) lose connection, you will receive this error.
-If more than one drives are failed, you’ll receive Degraded; check drive health error message.
-You can fix the problem by reconnecting the drives or adding required number of drives to replace the failed ones.
+If more than one drive fails, you’ll receive a Degraded; check drive health error message.
+You can fix the problem by reconnecting the drives or adding the required number of drives to replace the failed ones.